 About ContainerPort Group

-ContainerPort Group, headquartered in Cleveland, Ohio, is a leading provider of services to the container shipping industry and is celebrating over forty-five years of operation.
+ContainerPort Group, headquartered in Cleveland, Ohio, is a leading provider of services to the container shipping industry.
 CPG provides both motor carrier services and terminal services (container depot, CY, equipment maintenance) to ocean carriers, railroads, shippers/receivers, and freight intermediaries.
-CPG operates facilities and terminals in twenty distinct geographic markets throughout the Midwest, Ohio Valley, Northeast, Southeast and Gulf regions.
+CPG operates facilities and terminals distinct geographic markets throughout the Midwest, Ohio Valley, Northeast, Southeast and Gulf regions.